Common Law & Statutes

 What are background legal principles governing coastal land ownership and access rights?

-Maine is one of only a few states in which coastal property owners own land out to the mean low tide line.
+Maine is one of only a few states (DE, MA, ME, NH, PA, VA) in which coastal property owners own land out to the mean low tide line as accomplished by the Colonial Ordinance of 1641-47.
 These ownership interests are subject to a centuries-old public easement for "fishing, fowling and navigation," however.
 In most other coastal states this intertidal land is owned by the state in trust for the public under the public trust doctrine.

 The right to own property and exclude others from it is a fundamental feature of U.S. law.
 Under Maine common law, coastal property owners may prevent people from gaining access to the shoreline of their land.
 Gaining unauthorized access – either perpendicularly or horizontally to the shore – may be trespassing for which one may be liable in court.